smart-edge-open/specs/architecture.md

 - The annotated video is streamed out of the OpenNESS edge node back to the client device for further data analysis

 ### Cloud Adapter Edge compute Application
-IOT usecases at the edge are becoming more relevant not only to addresses constant connectivity and backhaul networking requirement but also to address low latency response time.
+All the major Cloud Service providers are implementing frameworks to deploy edge applications that link back to their cloud via connectors.
+For example, Amazon Greengrass enables lambda functions to be deployed on the edge and connecting to the AWS cloud using the GreenGrass service.
+While it was originally intended to host this type of edge software on IoT gateways, the same framework can be utilized by Service Providers and Enterprises, to implement a multi-cloud strategy for their Edge Nodes.

+OpenNESS enables this approach by running the Greengrass Core (with the Edge software) as Edge applications on the Edge Node.
+They can run unchanged, or modified to utilize the EAA APIs to serve as Producer or Consumer apps on the edge Node.
+By running multiple cloud connector instances from different cloud service providers on the same edge node, a multi-cloud experience can be easily implemented.

 OpenNESS supports this by ability to deploy public cloud IOT gateways from cloud vendors like Amazon AWS IoT Greengrass and Baidu OpenEdge on edge compute platform.
 The existing IOT gateways can be migrated to OpenNESS as is or enhanced to call EAA APIs using extensions like Lambda functions.

 ![OpenNESS Cloud Adapters](arch-images/openness_cloudadapter.png)